-Before Koontz, many jurisdictions reviewed monetary exactions under Penn Central's balancing test;247 Koontz, however, unequivocally repudiated that line of cases.
-The Koontz Court made clear that Nollan and Dolan apply to conditions requiring an applicant to pay money for public purposes.248 To be sure, Koontz calls into question permitting regimes requiring applicants to pay into special funds-regardless of which public goals the regimes seek to advance.249 As such,
+Before Koontz, many jurisdictions reviewed monetary exactions under Penn Central's balancing test; Koontz, however, unequivocally repudiated that line of cases.
+Koontz made clear that Nollan and Dolan apply to conditions requiring an applicant to pay money for public purposes.
+To be sure, Koontz calls into question permitting regimes requiring applicants to pay into special funds-regardless of which public goals they seek to advance.
+As such, our hypothetical ordinance,